-• The TrustFactory Issuing CAs shall update information provided via an Online Certificate Status Protocol at least every 24 hours.
-OCSP responses from this service have a maximum expiration time of ten days.
+- The TrustFactory Issuing CAs shall update information provided via an Online Certificate Status Protocol at least every 24 hours.
+OCSP responses from this service have a maximum expiration time of ten days. - If the OCSP responder receives a request for status of a certificate that has not been issued by the TrustFactory Issuing CA, then the responder shall not respond with a "good" status.